m-yosefpor/template/README.md

 * `make rsh` spins up a temporary container based on the built image and gives you a bash inside that container.
 * `make debug` spins up a temporary container based on the build image with sleep entrypoint, and gives you a bash inside that container to debug in case container stops immediately.

+## Security

+### Reporting security vulnerabilities

+If you find a security vulnerability or any security related issues, please DO NOT file a public issue, instead send your report privately to myusefpur@gmail.com.
+Security reports are greatly appreciated and we will publicly thank you for it.

+For more info please see [here](SECURITY.md)

 ## License

 GNU Affero General Public License v3.0, see [LICENSE](LICENSE).